 Once you have found a couple of plugins, you can open these plugin pages in new tabs to compare them.
 WordPress plugin page contains information about the plugin, what it does, how to use it, etc. You will need to use this information to decide whether or not this plugin is the best fit for you.

-When you are looking at a plugin don’t forget to check FAQs, and Other Notes tabs.
-These sub pages usually contain useful information about how to use a plugin.
-Many times people end up complaining that a plugin does not work without even reading how to use it.
+Don’t forget to check FAQs, and Other Notes sections below the plugin description (Some plugins may not have them).
+These sections usually contain useful information about how to use a plugin.
+Sometimes users end up complaining that a plugin does not work without even reading how to use it.

 Testing a Plugin